 Tangible Assets are normally calculated by taking the purchase value of the item and reducing it by depreciation over a period of time.

 Intangible Assets are harder to value as they have no fixed costs.

 Fixed Asset Software

 There are several choices for Fixed Asset software packages.
 If you already have an accounting package, check to see if it includes Fixed Assets.

 There are several ways to complete fixed asset tracking.
-If you are a one man band you will know where the equipment is.
+As a one man band you will know where the equipment is.
 If you have a couple of employees it may be worth giving each piece of equipment a sticker with a unique number.

-If you run a larger company or have a lot of assets it may be worth investing in fixed asset tags or labels.
+A larger company may have a lot of assets making it worth investing in fixed asset tags or labels.
 Some of these will include a barcode which can be read with a barcode reader and the equipment will then be identified.